adno/git-rsync/README.rst

 Setup
 =====

-All configurations are set via :code:`git config`.
+All options are set via :code:`git config`.

 The remote host and path are set by :code:`rsync.remote`.